arh-eu/gds-python-sdk/README.md

 The `send...()` methods are async functions, so you have to write `await` before them.

+#### &#x26A0; The replies you receive will follow the JSON (unpacked from MessagePack) format of the message specification.
+This means that there will be no extra classes introduced, as the compliance between JSON an Python objects is clear.
+Therefore the message structure and the Python object structure is the same.

 #### EVENT messages

 The INSERT, UPDATE and MERGE messages have the same format, since they are all _event_ messages.
 This means, all three can be created by the `create_event_data2(..)` method of the MessageUtil class.